Job market candidates

 As the most research-intensive business school in the UK, according to the latest Research Excellence Framework, there really is no better place to gain a deeper insight into economics.

-In our quadruple-accredited, world-ranked Management School, you can benefit from excellent academic supervision, interact with respected economists and be part of a thriving research community of staff and students.
+In our triple-accredited, world-ranked Management School, you can benefit from excellent academic supervision, interact with respected economists and be part of a thriving research community of staff and students.
 We aim to prepare you for a successful research-driven career in academia, government, research organisations, or business.

 Our main specialisms are Behavioural and Experimental Economics; Labour, Education and Health Economics; Macroeconomics and Financial Markets; Political Economy and International Trade, and Industrial Organisation and Economic Theory.
 We also host LExEL (a modern experimental lab) and the UK Housing Market Observatory.
 Please read our research and supervisor pages to match your research interests with those of available supervisors.

-As well as a traditional four-year PhD programme, we also offer an integrated PhD of a one-year Master's followed by four years of doctoral study.
+As well as a traditional four-year PhD programme, we also offer an integrated PhD of a one-year master's followed by four years of doctoral study.
 Management School and Economic and Social Research Council scholarships are available.

 As a student in our department, you will have access to advanced research training courses delivered by us and the ESRC-funded North West Social Science Doctoral Training Partnership (NWSSDTP).
 These courses are continually updated to remain at the forefront of research.